NomadCode33/OsoShift/README.md

 **Tech used:** ArcGIS Pro

-I began by downloading the necessary files to construct the 3D map scene and create the animation.
-My first task was to establish the initial keyframe using a built-in bookmark to set the starting position.
-With the export settings configured to GIF for optimal viewing, I moved on to adding additional keyframes.
-These keyframes showcased various angles of the mudslide, including before and after images, to effectively depict the extent of the destruction.
-Bookmarks were used to accurately position each view, ensuring a comprehensive presentation.
+I began by downloading the files needed to build the 3D map scene and create the animation.
+My first step was to establish a starting keyframe, using a built-in bookmark to set the initial position.
+I configured the export settings to GIF for optimal viewing, ensuring the animation would be clear and engaging.
+Then, I moved on to adding additional keyframes, each designed to capture different angles of the mudslide—before and after—highlighting the scale of the destruction.
+I relied on bookmarks to precisely position each view, making sure every angle contributed to a comprehensive presentation.

-To create seamless transitions between the before and after images of the mountain, I meticulously adjusted transparency settings.
-This involved carefully turning layers on and off at precise moments to maintain consistency and clarity.
-To further aid viewer comprehension, I added text overlays that explained the visual information being presented.
+To create smooth transitions between the before and after images, I carefully adjusted transparency settings, turning layers on and off at just the right moments to maintain clarity and flow.
+Each transition was crafted to ensure the viewer could easily understand the changes over time.
+To further aid comprehension, I added text overlays that explained the visual information being presented, providing context to the unfolding scene.

-Finally, after ensuring all elements were perfectly aligned and the transitions were smooth, I exported the animation.
-The result was a powerful and clear visual representation of the mudslide's impact, effectively communicating the scale of the destruction.
+After aligning all the elements and perfecting the transitions, I exported the animation.
+The final product was a powerful visual representation of the mudslide's impact—effectively capturing its scale and conveying the story of the destruction with clarity and impact.

 ## Lessons Learned: